 Mr. Leukert studied Industrial Engineering and Management at the University of Karlsruhe and at Trinity College Dublin, graduating in 1994 with a Masters Degree in Business Administration.

-He is Member in the following Supervisory Boards: Bertelsmann SE & Co.
-KGaA and TomTom N.V..
+Mr. Leukert is member of the Supervisory Board of Bertelsmann SE & Co.
+KGaA and was a member of the Supervisory Board of TomTom N.V. until April 15, 2020.